Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Multi-phase fluid flow model

 The Rankine-Hugoniot jump condition equates the flow rates of the displacing fluid on either side of the shock, ensuring the conservation of mass across the shock front.
 It helps determine the speed at which a shock wave moves through the medium, as shown in Eq.\ref{eq:WC4}.

-From points at$\left(u_r, 0\right)$ to $\left(u_f, f\left(u_f\right)\right)$, the original $f(u)$ curve is replaced by a straight line segment to represents a shock jumping from $u=u_r$ to $u=u_f$, forming a convex hull \citep{welge1952simplified}.
-These two constraints ensure that the solutions are not only mathematically consistent with the conservation laws but also physically realistic.
-With these constraints, the flux function can be constructed as solid lines in Fig.\ref{fig:Flux-solution}a, which can be mathematically expressed as:
+So, from points at$\left(u_r, 0\right)$ to $\left(u_f, f\left(u_f\right)\right)$, the original $f(u)$ curve is replaced by a straight line segment to represents a shock jumping from $u=u_r$ to $u=u_f$, forming a convex hull.
+Behind the shock, in the saturation range of $\left[u_f, u_l\right]$, Eq.\ref{eq:FF10} remains valid \citep{welge1952simplified}.
+With this construction, the solution can be obtained as shown by the solid line in Figure.\ref{fig:Flux-solution}b.

-In this equation, $n_0=n_w=2$.
-The solution can be can be obtained accordingly, as shown by the solid line in Fig. \ref{fig:Flux-solution}b.
-This construction correctly presents that when pure water is pumped into a 1D oil reservoir, at a production well ($x=1$), one obtains pure oil until the water front arrives, followed by a mixture of oil and water with increasing water cut as time goes on \citep{araujo2020numerical}.